Under one roof: U.S. cities look to co-living to ease housing crisis

 “We’re 7 million units short of enough affordable housing, and we won’t fill that anytime soon.
 So, people will have to share,” she said.

-Affordable housing was the motivating factor for Finch at PadSplit, an idea he began to work on in 2017 in recognition of the “wasted space” in many residential buildings.
+Affordable housing was the motivating factor for LeBlanc at PadSplit, an idea he began to work on in 2017 in recognition of the “wasted space” in many residential buildings.

 “A formal dining room or home office - how often are those used?” he asked.
 “So aren’t we better off reusing that existing space and redeploying it as affordable housing?”

-Some PadSplit units are in private homes - Finch himself rents out a room in his house to tenants - while others are in multi-unit buildings.
+Some PadSplit units are in private homes - LeBlanc himself rents out a room in his house to tenants - while others are in multi-unit buildings.

 PadSplit units are paid for on a weekly basis with utilities included, have no long-term commitment and give renters access to additional services like free telemedicine and credit reporting.

-The company, which does background checks on all applicants, operates about 1,100 units, primarily in Atlanta, and is planning to move into multiple other cities, Finch said.
+The company, which does background checks on all applicants, operates about 1,100 units, primarily in Atlanta, and is planning to move into multiple other cities, LeBlanc said.

 For developers, shared housing offers a new revenue stream, said Brittany Mosely, who runs a real estate investment firm in Atlanta with her husband.